ayan-usgs/falcon-hello-world/README.md

 Simple API presenting a hello world endpoint implemented in Falcon.

-All requirements specified in _requirements.txt_ must be installed in your Python environment prior to running the code.
+All requirements specified in _requirements.txt_ must be installed in your Python environment prior to running the application.

 The application can be run by running: `gunicorn --reload greetings.app --config file:gunicorn_config.py`.